Harshal-9/CV/README.md

 # CV
-This is a website built by me using HTML for practice while learning HTML
+This is a website built by me using HTML and CSS for practice while learning web development